cjcardinale/pythia-foundations/_sources/foundations/jupyter.md

 - clicking the "Quit" button on the top right, or
 - typing `exit` into the terminal

-Alternatively you can simultaneously shutdown and exit the Jupyter session by typing `Ctrl-C` in the terminal and confirming that you do want to "shutdown this notebook server."
+Alternatively you can simultaneously shutdown and exit the Jupyter session by typing {kbd}`Ctrl`\+{kbd}`C` in the terminal and confirming that you do want to "shutdown this notebook server."

 ---